osilander/203.311/Week12/Week12.md

 ### Testing for a match to the Poisson distribution

-Next we can check that the read counts are Poisson distributed - they should be as we made the numbers using `rpois`.
+Next we can check that the read counts are Poisson distributed - they *should be* as we made the numbers using `rpois`, the Poisson random number generator.
 We'll use the `hist()` function to visualise the number of reads per gene.
 In this case, the plurality of genes should have a read count of the mean we assigned (4).

 ```R
 # I always change this as I don't like sideways numbers